-Child Care Providers are required to be licensed by the State of Minnesota Department of Human Services if they provide day care services beyond what is allowed as a legally unlicensed child care provider.
-If interested in becoming a licensed day care provider please contact Nicollet County.
+Child Care Providers are required to be licensed by the State of Minnesota Department of Human Services if they provide daycare services beyond what is allowed as a legally unlicensed child care provider.
+If interested in becoming a licensed daycare provider please contact the Nicollet County Child Care Licensor.

 Rules & Regulations

-Licensing rules are set forth in Minnesota Rules, Parts 9502.0300 - 9502.0445 ("Rule 2"), governing licensing of family child care and group family child care.
+Licensing rules are outlined in Minnesota Rules, Parts 9502.0300 - 9502.0445 ("Rule 2"), governing licensing of family child care and group family child care.
 The rules define minimum standards a provider must meet in order to be licensed.
-These standards relate to caregiver qualifications, caregiver training, license capacity, child / adult ratios, age distribution restrictions, behavior guidance, provider records, activities and equipment, safety of the physical environment, sanitation and health, and water, food, and nutrition.
-Licensing regulations can be found in statute under Minnesota Statutes sections 245A and 245C.
+These standards relate to caregiver qualifications, caregiver training, license capacity, child/adult ratios, age distribution restrictions, behavior guidance, provider records, activities and equipment, the safety of the physical environment, sanitation and health, and water, food, and nutrition.
+Licensing regulations can be found in the statute under Minnesota Statutes sections 245A and 245C.

 Please visit the Minnesota Department of Human Services Family Child Care page for the most up to date forms and licensing information.